 The UAB Graduate School offers doctoral programs, post-master's specialist programs, and master's level programs.
 Graduate programs in SHP are coordinated through the Graduate School and students must adhere to the Graduate School policies and procedures.
-Graduate School information for current students is available at www.uab.edu/graduate/.
-Policies and Procedures for the Graduate School can be located in the Graduate School Catalog 2022-2023 Catalog of Graduate Programs < Catalog | The University of Alabama at Birmingham (uab.edu).
+Graduate School information for current students is available at Graduate School.
+Policies and Procedures for the Graduate School can be located in the Graduate School Catalog.